Skip to main content

 Option 1: Environment Variable

-Set the OPBX_APPLICATION_WEBHOOK_BASEURL environment variable in your .env file:
+Set the application-level webhook base URL in your .env file:

 OPBX_APPLICATION_WEBHOOK_BASEURL=https://your-public-domain